Adelaide City and Parks Bike Tour

 Zig zag through city streets and laneways, along the cultural boulevard North Terrace, the café strip on Rundle, the vibrant riverbank precinct (home to the Adelaide Oval) and enjoy a well-deserved morning tea break at one of our local cafe's.

 Encircled by a green belt of parklands and interlinked by trails, a bike is the perfect way to experience Adelaide’s serene nature and leisure parks.
 Favourites include the Himeji Japanese Gardens, Rymill Park and the biodiverse wetlands area of Bonython Park.

 Expertly guided using quality bikes and helmets, this all-inclusive small group tour (max.
 10 people) ensures a personalised and memorable experience.
 The tour is run at a relaxed pace suitable for all levels of riding ability with lots of times for photos along the way.

-Availability - Wednesday and Saturday or on request for private groups (Aug - May).
+Availability - Tuesday and Sunday or on request for private groups.
 Starts Adelaide 9.30am and finishes 12.30pm

 Price - from AUD $109 per person.
 Includes experienced local guide, bike and helmet hire, morning tea.

 Cycle at a relaxing pace on comfortable bikes and see parts of Adelaide that you would not ordinarily experience.
 This fun and engaging outdoor tour provides an active and alternative way to see the best of the City.
 It is also a great way to explore some of Adelaide’s best must dos with plenty of picture stops and surprises to be found.